soufiane27-mlk/secopsCTF_ENSAF/osint/Free ps/README.md

 SECOPS{Al-Riyadh_Saudi_Arabia}

 ✍️ Author: YasseX
-🖼️ Here is the picture:
+Here is the picture:
 ![mosque](../images/Mosque.jpg)

 If we search using Google Image, we quickly find out that the location is Al-Quds!

-Final Flag:
+#Final Flag:
 SECOPS{Al-Quds_Palestine}